 2. Hire Muay Thai fighter to protect me during the day.
 Cost: 300b/day – 9000b month

 3. Move now and go to a different school somewhere – this school is not being honest about work permit… not sure if i can even work after this term.

 i gotta think – too stressed… wow.

 bad bad bad move… dumber than a bird that can’t chirp to me correctly… :P

 (update: I wrote this 2 weeks ago.
-I’ve layed low around here, chose not to move to a different place… I haven’t seen the guy yet but I’m not running at that park anymore either.
-This was a good excuse to lock myself in the house everynight and write my blogs.
+I’ve laid low around here, chose not to move to a different place… I haven’t seen the guy yet but I’m not running at that park anymore either.
+This was a good excuse to lock me in the house every night and write my blogs.
 LOL.
 I stopped carrying around an extendable metal rod last week.
 Perhaps he’s forgotten.
 I haven’t.
 Still on alert…)